Artoria2e5/clash/docs/configuration/outbound.md

 ### url-test

 Clash benchmarks each proxy servers in the list, by sending HTTP HEAD requests to a specified URL through these servers periodically.
-It's possible to set a maximum tolerance value, benchmarking interval, and the target URL.
+It's possible to set a tolerance value (for jitters), benchmarking interval, and the target URL.

 ### fallback

-Clash periodically tests the availability of servers in the list with the same mechanism of `url-test`.
+Clash periodically tests the availability of servers in the list with the same mechanism of `url-test` (all values except "tolerance" are available).
 The first available server will be used.

 ### load-balance

 The request to the same eTLD+1 will be dialed with the same proxy.
+Again the same mechanism is used, except "tolerance" is meaningless.

 ### select